Working with right attorney makes all the difference.

 - The attorney or their firm is representing an adversary party in the case.
 This is also known as a conflict of interest.

-Under what circumstances may an attorney apply to withdraw from a case?
+When may an attorney submit a motion to withdraw from a case?

 An attorney may submit a motion to withdraw from a case if they have a valid reason to do so.
 Commonly accepted reasons include: